For Each action

 - set as Input

-1. In List represents the list of items you want to iterate through. a list type variable.
-Select the inputData list from selector:
+In List represents the list of items you want to iterate through.
+Select from the Process Variables selector a list type variable.
+Select the inputData list from the selector:

 Step 4: After releasing the For Each action on canvas (Step 1), you will notice that it expands by default (becoming a bordered area).
 All the actions inside this border will be executed for each item in list.